yassa9/SceneSynth/README.md

 - [ ] Support Video models

-See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/yassa9/SceneSynth/issues) for a full list of proposed features.

 <p align="right">(<a href="#readme-top">Back Top</a>)</p>